majodev/majodev.github.io/src/notes/hello world/index.md

 Hello World!
 You are reading the first published note on this shiny new homepage.
 Currently everything feels a bit empty, but I hope I can fill things up with some useful information.

-Out of curiosity I had to run a quick `git log --max-parents=0 HEAD` to see the initial commit date.
+Out of curiosity I had to run a quick `git log --max-parents=0 HEAD` to see the initial commit date of this project.
 I was stunned when I realized that I've started developing in the end of July.
 Time wents by so fast.

 ``` bash
 $ git log --max-parents=0 HEAD